Devin Wilson

-Devin Wilson (born October 13, 1990) is an indoor football wide receiver who is currently a free agent.
+Devin Wilson (born October 13, 1990) is an American professional football wide receiver.
 He previously attended Tennessee State University where he played college football for the Tennessee State Tigers and studied human performance and sports science.

 Early career

 Wilson played high school football at the Pope John Paul II High School.
 He was named to the All-Region team in his junior and senior year.
 He also played track and field and received All-Region honors in that sport as well.
 Wilson committed to attend Tennessee State and started in one game in 2009.
 After playing in four games in 2010, Wilson was injured in practice after being tackled on September 28, 2010, paralyzing him.
 His doctors diagnosed him with a spinal shock injury, but he recovered fully in time for the 2011 season.
 From 2009 to 2013, Wilson started in 43 games and caught 102 passes for 1,200 yards and six touchdowns.